jamesjenner/meltingpot/README.md

 * Move User logic into seperate js (currently in comms.js)
 * Investigate breaking up comms.js
 * Add logic for update to the panel example

+##History

+19 July 2015: Added auto reconnect option to server.js.
+The client will automatically connect/reconnect when set to true.

 ##License (MIT)